JoshuaKGoldberg/text-table-fast/README.md

 `text-table-fast` has three advantages over `text-table`:

-- It is fast in almost all scenarios, and significantly faster on larger tables.
+- It is faster in almost all scenarios, and significantly faster on larger tables.
 - It is under active maintenance, whereas `text-table` hasn't been updated in over a decade.
 - It's written in TypeScript and ships with its own `.d.ts` types, whereas `text-table` requires `@types/text-table` for typings.